tomegb/covid-cases-website/README.md

 # Covid Cases Website
-### Website that evaluates the current corona cases and makes them avaible to the public.
+### Website that evaluates the current corona cases and makes them available to the public.